Mehmet-Emin-Gokcek/customer-management-react-app/README.md

 https://mehmetgokcek.github.io/customer-management-react-app/

-- This React App uses an ASP.NET 5 REST API that I build to handle basic CRUD operations on the customer object.
+- This React App uses an ASP.NET 5 REST API that I have built to handle basic CRUD operations on the customer object.

 - Customer data persists on an SQL database server.